FAQ's:

 If I can't fit ground school into my schedule, do I have other options?

-MFC's modular training programs, which are self-study programs, offer one-on-one ground school training with our instructors.
-During the commercial portion of training, there is a Transport Canada requirement for a structured ground school component.
+Yes.
+MFC’s modular training programs, which are self-study programs, also offers one-on-one ground school training with our instructors.
+Our Commercial Pilot License (CPL) program also has a self-study option.

 How long does it take to finish the Private Pilot's License program at MFC?